 Captain Lieutenant N. A. Bestuzhev was appointed Chief of the Model Chamber in July 1825.
 He was commissioned to work out a better arrangement of the exhibits in the Naval Museum.
 Soon Bestuzhev produced a draft concept of ‘Organizing Museum Sections of Models, Instruments and Natural Exhibits.’

-The display that could have been made according to Bestuzhev’s concept might have become a prominent event in the museum practice of its time.
+The display that could have been made according to Bestuzhev’s concept might have become a prominent event during his time.
 Unfortunately, he did not have a chance to put his concept into practice as he was arrested because of his active participation in the uprising of the Decembrists.
-Lieutenant Zavalishin took over but a month and a half later he was arrested, too, as a member of a secret political society.
+Lieutenant Zavalishin took over but a month and a half later he was arrested too, as a member of a secret political society.
 The conviction of two successive chiefs of the Model Chamber drew to the museum the ill disposition of those in powers.

 In 1827, during the course of periodic reforms in the Navy, the Museum passed under the authority of the Hydrographic Depot, which wanted some of the rooms in the building of the Admiralty.
 The Chief of the Depot Major-General F. F. Schubert found the room occupied by the Maritime Museum best fit for his department.
 General Schubert informed Emperor Nicholas I that the Maritime Museum ‘…is of little use, as there are many articles that have nothing to do with navigation…’ On October 19, 1827 Nicholas I sent his decree for the disbanding of the museum.
 The Emperor visited the museum several times and gained a clear idea of the diversity of museum collections.
 As Nicholas I thought of himself as of an expert in seamanship and museum business as well, he would go into detail to decide the fate of the Naval Museum collections.